 Ketosis occurs when your body has little to no access to carbohydrates, its preferred fuel source.
 In the absence of carbs, it begins breaking down and burning fat stores for energy instead.

-- Curbed hunger and faster weight loss
+- Curbed hunger and weight loss

-- Improved blood sugar regulation
+- Improved blood sugar and insulin levels

-- Better mental focus
+- Better mental clarity and improved energy levels

 - Less chance of inflammation